J3ddda/notebook/source/content/index.md

 [substack](https://open.substack.com/pub/karboncopy/p/the-bodys-beautiful-betrayal?r=1v7xyt&utm_campaign=post&utm_medium=web&showWelcomeOnShare=false)

 ## what im currently focused on
-"people rarely see past the end of thier nose" - to widen the lens.
+"people rarely see past the end of their nose" - to widen the lens.

 - novel concepts in art, expression and traditional institutions
 - emotional signaling - emotions as signals (like traffic lights).
 They tell you where a person is at.
 There are lots of different emotions, and trying to map signals are look going in circles.